gloveboxes/iot-central-mxchip-hol/README.md

 ## Before you begin

-To complete the steps in this article, you need a DevKit device.
+To complete the steps in this hands-on lab you need a DevKit device.
 To purchase a DevKit device, visit [MXChip IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/).

 # Create an Azure IoT Central application